 Even though anyone endowed with maths competence could give maths help, there are certain qualities that distinguish a stellar educator of maths from an average one, or even a bad one.

 Math anxiety is a very real phenomenon that affects an estimated 2-6% of secondary school students in the UK.
-Such sufferers may grasp mathematical concepts but perhaps cannot apply them well.
+Such sufferers may grasp mathematical concepts but perhaps cannot apply them well due to the feelings of anxiety which are evoked when they encounter a maths problem.

 And, speaking of expertise…

-It might seem redundant to emphasize that a maths teacher should be a master of the discipline, at least to whatever level he or she wishes to instruct, but it is necessary to drive that point home.
+It might seem redundant to emphasise that a maths teacher should be a master of the discipline, at least to whatever level they wish to instruct, but it is necessary to drive that point home.

 Consider the fact that you will be called on to answer any question your tutee might pose.
-You will be expected to clarify difficult subject material and help struggle through complex equations.
-And you must do so with a surety that only one well-versed in the subject can have.
+You will be expected to clarify difficult subject material and help your students work through each step of complex equations, being fully capable of explaining each step along the way – and you must do so with a surety that only one well-versed in the subject can have.

 Every learner is unique, and each one presents a singular set of requirements for you to meet.
-Whether teaching elementary math or Algebra, it is necessary to adapt your knowledge, skills, abilities and experience to each of your students’ needs.
+Whether teaching elementary math or algebra, it is necessary to adapt your knowledge, skills, abilities and experience to each of your students’ personal needs and goals.

 For your younger, or more hands-on students, try using building blocks, hoops and other shapes to explain geometry and arithmetic.